tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_blueprint.md

 * For users who might not have good data or might not want to make requests that would affect their data, they can view the Example.
 * For users who want to see how the API specifically returns their data, or certain parameters, they can use the Console view.

-## Other API platforms: Mulesoft, Restlet Studio

-There are other API platforms that perform similar tasks as Apiary.
-Check out [Mulesoft](http://mulesoft) and [Restlet Studio](http://studio.restlet.com/#/).
-These platforms require documentation to be a particular format (in the case of Mulesoft, RAML format; for Restlet, it processes Swagger and RAML).

-Exploring these platforms in depth is beyond the scope of this tutorial, but the concept is more or less the same.
-Large platforms that process and display your API documentation can only do so if your documentation aligns with a spec their tools can parse.
-The three most common specs for REST APIs are the following:
+{{tip}} <a href="http://studio.restlet.com">Restlet Studio</a> is another platofrm to check out.
+Restlet Studio can process either Swagger or RAML specs.
+Exploring more platforms in depth is beyond the scope of this tutorial, but the concept is more or less the same.
+Large platforms that process and display your API documentation can only do so if your documentation aligns with a spec their tools can parse. {{end}}

-* Swagger
-* RAML
-* API Blueprint